 The Giants made Mike Matheny a financial offer he couldn’t refuse.

 Even though Matheny had said he wanted to remain with the Cardinals, who did present the catcher with an opportunity to stay, he accepted a free-agent deal from San Francisco in December 2004.

-In 2014, in his third year as Cardinals manager, Matheny is opposing the Giants in the National League Championship Series for the second time.
-The Giants clinched the 2012 NLCS title in seven games versus St. Louis in Matheny’s first year as manager.
+In 2014, in his third year as Cardinals manager, Matheny opposed the Giants in the National League Championship Series for the second time.
+The Giants clinched the 2012 and 2014 pennants by defeating Matheny’s Cardinals in the NLCS both years.

 Matheny was the Cardinals’ everyday catcher from 2000 through 2004.
 He won the Gold Glove Award three times as a Cardinal and played a major-league record 252 consecutive errorless games over a period from 2003-04.
 The Cardinals qualified for the postseason in four of the five years Matheny was their catcher.

 Knowing Matheny’s three-year $8 million contract would end after the 2004 season, making him eligible for free agency, the Cardinals approached the catcher during spring training of 2004 and offered him a one-year $2 million extension through 2005.
 Matheny rejected it, the St. Louis Post-Dispatch reported.